ibm-cloud-docs/Cloudant/offerings/bluemix.md

 {: #data-overage}

 All Lite and Standard plans are monitored for disk space used.
-When you use more data than the plan allocates, you can expect the conditions that are described in the following table to apply:
+When you use more data than the plan allocates, you can expect the conditions that are described in the following sections to apply:

 #### Lite plan
 {: #lite-plan-ibm-cloudant}